magfest-archive/ubersystem-deploy/README.md

 It will check out a bunch of git repos and is the basis for both Vagrant setups and also production deployments.

 Docs are WIP, more a coming soon.
-If you need any help here, email code at magfest dot net.
+If you need any help here, email code at magfest dot org.

 Windows instructions
 =====================